Harpia Logo white

 3. Experience some self-realization or transcendence that makes them whole.

-When you help your customers achieve one of these, they will refer friends and come back for more.
+When you help your customers achieve one of these, they will refer friends and return for more.
 Help them see the future of this brand/customer relationship and create win-win situations.

 This will help you fully understand the story behind your customers.

-At Harpia, we specialized in scripting compelling storytelling that makes your customer the hero of your brand story.
-Then, we help spread the story through digital marketing strategies to increase eCommerce sales.
+At Harpia, we specialize in scripting compelling storytelling that makes your customer the hero of your brand story.
+Then, we help spread the story through digital marketing strategies to increase ecommerce sales.

 Pedro Franca